Now, let’s talk about self care.

 - I have hobbies that I enjoy that are not related to my work.

-- I take vacations, even just one or two days off.
+- I take vacations, even just one or two days off and sometimes longer.

 - Nature is part of my life in some way (plants, gardening, walking outdoors, and the like).